inaimathi/gtypist-single-space/gtypist.typ

 *:_M_R_L60
 S:Dear Sir,
  :
- :    I wish to acknowledge the recent interesting correspondence :from your office on the very considerable requirements of the new :law that have to do with any unfortunate advertising that might :appear in my papers.
+ :I wish to acknowledge the recent interesting correspondence :from your office on the very considerable requirements of the new :law that have to do with any unfortunate advertising that might :appear in my papers.
  :
- :    Our association also has appreciated both your instructions :and the opportunity for prompt examination and understanding of :the new arrangement, particularly its application to all informa- :tion given the public about merchandise for sale.
+ :Our association also has appreciated both your instructions :and the opportunity for prompt examination and understanding of :the new arrangement, particularly its application to all informa- :tion given the public about merchandise for sale.
 This has been :a real convenience in our consideration of the entire proposition.
  :
- :    I want to assure you that our co-operation under the new law :will be satisfactory in every way.
+ :I want to assure you that our co-operation under the new law :will be satisfactory in every way.
  :
  :Yours respectfully,

 I:(6) Pointed Paragraph (l r z)
 *:_M_R_L61
-S:    The JOURNAL learned that the relatives on their arrival in :April had already referred the trouble to lawyers.
+S:The JOURNAL learned that the relatives on their arrival in :April had already referred the trouble to lawyers.
 Their early re- :turn surprises me.
 As to the children themselves, the older girls :are personally agreeable, slender, and certainly full of zest.
 They